AviranAbady/woodpecker/README.md

     }
 }

-// By use the @Progress annotation, this request will invoke progress
+// By using the @Progress annotation, this request will invoke progress
 // notification calls to the supplied listener
 @Get("/woodpecker.jpg")
 public class DownloadFileRequest extends WoodpeckerRequest {